 Ownership of real estate in Ireland may be held as either freehold or leasehold title.
 Freehold title confers absolute title on an owner whereas leasehold title confers ownership for a term of years as granted by the lease.
 Leasehold title is based on the contractual relationship between the freehold owner (the lessor) and the leasehold owner (the lessee).
-During the term of a lease, the freehold owner holds what is known as the 'freehold reversion', and on the expiry of a leasehold term the title reverts to the freehold owner unless the leasehold owner has a right to acquire the freehold interest in the property and it chooses to exercise this right.
-Such a right is referred to as 'buying out the ground rent' and is only available in particular circumstances, for example permanent buildings must be on the land, if the buildings have been altered or reconstructed, that the alteration or reconstruction did not cause the buildings to lose their original identity, the buildings were not erected in contravention of a term or covenant of the lease and at least one of seven other criteria as set out in the Landlord and Tenant (Ground Rents No. 2) Act 1978 as amended by the Landlord and Tenant (Ground Rents) (Amendment) Act 2019.
+During the term of a lease, the freehold owner holds what is known as the 'freehold reversion' and, on the expiry of a leasehold term, the title reverts to the freehold owner unless the leasehold owner has a right to acquire the freehold interest in the property and it chooses to exercise this right.
+Such a right is referred to as 'buying out the ground rent' and is only available in particular circumstances; for example, permanent buildings must be on the land, if the buildings have been altered or reconstructed that alteration or reconstruction did not cause the buildings to lose their original identity, the buildings were not erected in contravention of a term or covenant of the lease and at least one of seven other criteria as set out in the Landlord and Tenant (Ground Rents No. 2) Act 1978, as amended by the Landlord and Tenant (Ground Rents) (Amendment) Act 2019, must be met.

 The Property Registration Authority governs the registration of land in Ireland and manages and controls both the Registry of Deeds and the Land Registry.